Inheritance of Properties of Spectra: Demonstration

-\begin{theorem} Let $A\subseteq B$ be Ritt algebras.
-Suppose that $B$ is an integral domain differentially finitely generated over $A$.
-Then there exists an element $s$ in $A$ such that the corresponding mapping $\diffspec B_s\rightarrow\diffspec A_s$ is surjective. \end{theorem} \begin{proof} It suffices to show the desired result for the ring $B_u$ instead of $B$, where $u$ is an element of $B$.
-Let $u$ be as in statement~\ref{lemmaStuct}.
-We shall show that the corresponding mapping on spectra is surjective.
-Then statement~\ref{prop_lemma} condition~(\ref{surj_prop}) guaranties that the required result holds.
-Using notation of statement~\ref{lemmaStuct} we see that the mapping from spectrum of $B_u$ to spectrum of $C$ is surjective.
-From commutative algebra we know that there is an element $s$ in $A$ such that the mapping from spectrum of $C_s$ to spectrum of $A_s$ is surjective. q.~e.~d. \end{proof}
+It sufficient to prove the surjectivity of this map for the ring $B_u$, where $u$ is an element of $B$.
+Choose an element $u$ as in Statement~\ref{lemmaStuct}.
+Let as show that the corresponding map on prime spectra is surjective; this is sufficient by Statement~2(2).
+Indeed, in the notation of Statement~\ref{lemmaStuct}, the spectrum of $B_u$ is surjectively mapped onto the spectrum of $C$.
+It remains to apply the well-known fact from commutative algebra that there exists an element $s$ in $A$ for which the map from the spectrum of $C_s$ onto the spectrum of $A_s$ is surjective (see~\cite[Chap.~5, Exercise~20 and Theorem~5.10]{AM}) \end{proof}

-\begin{corollary} Let $B$ be a simple differentially finitely generated algebra over a field of characteristic zero, $A\subseteq B$ being an arbitrary subalgebra over the same field.
-Then there exists an element $s$ in $A$ such that $A_s$ is simple. \end{corollary}
+\begin{corollary} Let $B$ be a simple differentially finitely generated algebra over a differential field of characteristic zero, and let $A\subseteq B$ be an any subalgebra over this field.
+Then there exists an element $s$ in $A$ for which $A_s$ is simple. \end{corollary}

-\begin{remark*} Particulary, let $K$ be the mentioned field.
-Taking an algebra $K\{y\}$, where $y$ is an arbitrary element of $B$, we get that every element of $B$ is differentially dependent over $K$. \end{remark*}
+\begin{remark} In particular, let $K$ be the mentioned field.
+Then taking $K\{y\}$, where $y$ is any element of $B$, for the algebra $A$, we see that any element of a simple differentially finitely generated algebra over the field is differentially dependent. \end{remark}